-Our expected rate of return on Pension Plan assets is determined by our asset allocation, our historical long-term investment performance, our estimate of future long-term returns by asset class (using input from our actuaries, investment services and investment managers), and long-term inflation assumptions.
-Our historical actual return averaged approximately 7.4% for the 10-year period ending July 31, 2012.
-The actual rate of return in fiscal 2012 was approximately 1.4%.
-Future actual pension expense will depend on future investment performance, changes in future discount rates and various other factors related to the population of participants in our pension plans.
+Our expected rate of return on Pension Plan assets is determined by our asset allocation, our historical long-term investment performance, our estimate of future long-term returns by asset class (using input from our actuaries, investment managers and investment advisors), and long-term inflation assumptions.

-For fiscal 2012, the medical cost trend assumption was 8.0%.
-The graded trend rate is expected to decrease to an ultimate rate of 5.0% in fiscal 2019.
+For fiscal 2014, the medical cost trend assumption was 8.0%.
+The graded trend rate is expected to decrease to an ultimate rate of 5.0% in fiscal 2024.

-The following table reflects the effect on postretirement health costs and accruals of a one-percentage point change in the assumed health care cost trend in the fiscal year ended July 31, 2012 (in thousands):
+The following table reflects the effect on postretirement health costs and accruals of a one-percentage point change in the assumed health care cost trend in the fiscal year ended July 31, 2014 (in thousands):

-One-Percentage Point Increase One-Percentage Point Decrease Effect on total service and interest cost \$32 \$(27) Effect on accumulated postretirement benefit obligation \$327 \$(282)
+One-Percentage Point Increase One-Percentage Point Decrease Effect on total service and interest cost \$33 \$(28) Effect on accumulated postretirement benefit obligation \$337 \$(293)